WHLL: History

 In June 2004, WMAS-AM-FM were sold to Citadel Broadcasting for $22 million.
 Citadel switched AM 1450 to an unsuccessful talk radio format, then tried oldies, playing Scott Shannon's The True Oldies Channel from ABC Radio.

 On April 7, 2009, the format was changed to sports radio with programming from ESPN Radio.
 The call sign was changed to WHLL to represent the word "Hall".
 The Naismith Memorial Basketball Hall of Fame is located in Springfield and the station's studios were moved to the facility.
 Citadel merged with Cumulus Media on September 16, 2011.
-After the merger, WHLL switched networks to CBS Sports Radio.
-Cumulus Media has a financial interest in the CBS Sports Radio Network.
-ESPN Radio programming is now heard in the Springfield area on WUCS 97.9 MHz.
+After the merger, WHLL switched networks to CBS Sports Radio, a network that Cumulus Media had a financial interest in.

 On December 27, 2018, WHLL changed its format from sports to country, branded as "98.1 Nash Icon", in line with the launch of an FM simulcast of WHLL on translator W251CT, which is licensed to Springfield.

 On February 13, 2019, Cumulus and Entercom announced an agreement in which WHLL and WMAS-FM, as well as WNSH in New York City, would be swapped to Entercom in exchange for Entercom's Indianapolis stations.
 Under the terms of the deal, Entercom began operating WHLL under a local marketing agreement (LMA) on March 1, 2019.
 The swap was completed on May 9, 2019.
-On March 22, 2021, WHLL rebranded as "Hall Of Fame Country 98.1".
+On March 22, 2021, WHLL rebranded as "Hall of Fame Country 98.1".

+On September 1, 2023, WHLL flipped to Spanish CHR, branded as "Nueva 98.1".